AguaClara/String-Digester/Spring 2019/String_Digester_Final_Report_Draft.md

 **[After addressing any comments please write within the brackets "-Addressed __" with the individual's initials in the __ space.
 They will be deleted in the next report.]**

 ## Abstract
 The objective of String Digester for the Spring 2019 semester was to continue research on revamping a wastewater treatment system to eliminate problems associated with current trickling filters.
 To improve consistency in wastewater treatment, experiments were conducted using metallic and plastic chains to optimize surface area.
 The long-term goal of this team is to create an efficient wastewater treatment system that will perform secondary and tertiary treatment on domestic wastewater.
-These tests will involve different chain types and materials, chain spacing, and biofilm growth to help define design parameters for the construction of a functioning string digester.
+These tests involved testing different chain types and synthetic materials for their hydrophillic properties, fabricating and testing reactors for efficiency, and researching biofilm growth to help define design parameters for the construction of a functioning string digester.

 **[Write in past tense throughout report when talking about current semester or prior semester work.]**

 **[The previous comment was still not addressed as of the April 16th version of this report.
 So this will be reflected on the style portion of your grade.
 For example, in the last sentence in the abstract it should be...
 "These tests involved" instead of "These tests will involve".
-Generally you should be writing as if someone a year or a couple years from now was reading this, thus everything would be in the past. ]**
+Generally you should be writing as if someone a year or a couple years from now was reading this, thus everything would be in the past. --Addressed ZS ]**

 ## Introduction
 The String Digester sub-team was created in response to the remaining need for secondary wastewater treatment after treatment from the Upflow Anaerobic Sludge Blanket (UASB) reactor.
 A trickling filter is a secondary wastewater treatment system that removes organic matter from the wastewater through biological means, and is crucial for the removal of harmful pathogens.
 Looking to improve on the traditional industrial-scale trickling filter design, previous work identified an issue with the process: there is a substantial amount of unused space in the trickling treatment unit due to the uneven flow of wastewater across the system (preferential flow).
 The primary objective of this sub-team is to continue to develop a novel design for a highly efficient trickling filter with a minimized footprint in terms of space.
 Following the conclusion from Fall 2018, that metal chains would be a viable trickling media due to their retention of water, the team decided to focus this semester's research on trying to determine what material and type of chain would work best in terms of water retention and biofilm growth and from there, determining the best matrix for these chains to be in to maximize water retention on chain media.
 With this work, the team will work towards assessing the feasibility of a modified trickling filter unit in future AguaClara treatment plants while striving to make significant technological improvements on industry-standard applications for the system.

 Research dealing with trickling filter wastewater treatment was ubiquitous in the 1970's and 1980's, however, the research in this field has significantly declined in the following decades.
 Moreover, research involving string as a media in this method of treatment is almost nonexistent.
 Research on secondary wastewater treatment originally focused on performance of trickling filters, but now has shifted towards processes higher in energy consumption.
 The philosophy for AguaClara plants is to create a plant that is optimized for low cost and a high performance, and looking at the regions a future wastewater plant would serve, trickling filters are a promising technology due to their low-energy requirements.
-With work in reducing unused space in these plants, these treatment systems are ideal **[This sentence is unclear.
+By researching methods to increase the efficiency in these plants, these treatment systems could have the potential to fit AguaClara's ideals. **[This sentence is unclear.
 Don't know what it is saying exactly..
-Does it mean that AC does work in reducing unused space, making it ideal?]**.
-Maintaining these ideals will be a priority in the team's future design.
+Does it mean that AC does work in reducing unused space, making it ideal? -- Addressed TM (I meant to say that research in increasing efficiency will allow it to be implemented in AguaClara's target locations.)]**.
+Maintaining these ideals are and will be a priority in the team's work in designing the reactor.
 With modification, the trickling filter treatment system carries much potential to be implemented in areas of the world in which capital expenditure is a major barrier for employing traditional secondary wastewater treatment (aeration tanks).

 ## Literature Review